beansai/beans-tutorials/matrix/distance-matrix/README.md

 **Get Calculation Result**

-Then we can get the 7x7 matrix with the requestId "distance-matrix-3001"
+Then, we will get a 9x9 matrix with the requestId "distance-matrix-A2001" with a <b>referencedCells</b> in "stat" field.

 ```
 GET {{baseURL}}/enterprise/v1/dro/distance_matrix/{{requestId}}